 "There's someone here to see you."

 "Rick."
-His name slipped from her numb lips, and her nightmares rushed back with new terror.
-Only, they were no longer nightmares, and reality drove her to the floor as her world disappeared once again in an earth-shattering explosion.
+His name slipped from her numb lips, and her nightmares rushed back over her like the high tide.
+Only, they were no longer nightmares, and reality drove her beneath the bloody swells as her world disappeared once again in an earth-shattering fireball.